10 Deadly Public Speaking Mistakes and How to Avoid Them

 3. Close: End with a strong call to action that your audience will remember

-This approach maximises attention, emphasises key points, and ensures your presentation is purposeful and engaging from start to finish.
+This approach maximises attention, emphasises key points, and ensures your presentation is calm, purposeful and engaging from start to finish.

 Mistake 2 – Making PowerPoint the Presentation Instead of You